March 6, 2019 - October 6, 2019

 March 2, 2017 - October 17, 2017

-Portraits of Courage brought together 66 full-color portraits and a four-panel mural painted by President Bush of members of the United States military who have served our nation with honor since 9/11 — and whom he has come to know personally.
+Portraits of Courage featured 66 full-color portraits and a mural painted by President Bush of members of the U.S. military who served our nation with honor since 9/11 — and whom he has come to know personally.
 Each painting was accompanied by the inspiring story of the veteran depicted, written by the President.
 Visitors saw the faces of those who answered the nation’s call and learned from their bravery on the battlefield, their journeys to recovery, and the continued leadership and contributions they are making as civilians.

 November 17, 2016 - January 8, 2017